vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 purchasing this car for his daughter who was going to study at Georgia State in the fall.
 He was looking for something that would be good for her.
-Because of the broken seat that couldn't recline, he was not able to test drive it first.
+Because of the broken seat that couldn't recline, he was not able to test drive it.
 So he wanted to ask his sister to come by later to test drive it.
 His daughter was not around to test drive it now.

 <p class="text-info"> One of the easiest way to form rapport is to tell